 The human race is just that.
 It is a match against our selves.
 Will compassionate heart-to-heart cultures lift us all or will destructive, head-to-head approaches bring us down?

-Our enlightened evolution, to the point where we no longer fight to survive but can unite to thrive, is dependent on us.
+Our enlightened evolution–to the point where we no longer fight to survive but can unite to thrive–is dependent on us.
 We have repeatedly shown ourselves capable of doing what is right in the face of wrong.
-And, now is the time to take this to the next level, by not waiting to overcome adversity but by proactively enlivening ourselves to humanely grow.
+Now is the time to take this to the next level, by not waiting to overcome adversity but by proactively enlivening ourselves to most humanely grow.

 Small communities can create powerful local change.
 And you and I are the spark, by simply sharing an idea or concern with another, to ignite the growth.